trixi-framework/TrixiParticles.jl/docs/src/time_integration.md

 will work (properly) (see [below](@ref kick_drift_kick)).
 However, all integrators designed for general `ODEProblem`s can be used.

-For [`ImplicitIncompressibleSPHSystem`](@ref), fixed-step OrdinaryDiffEq.jl methods need
-the [`IISPHTimeStepCallback`](@ref) so the IISPH pressure projection uses the current integrator step size.
-Algorithms exposing `stage_limiter!` and `step_limiter!` can also use [`IISPHTimeStepLimiter`](@ref) for stage-local synchronization.
-Adaptive RK methods are currently experimental for IISPH because rejected steps require restoring IISPH pressure caches.
-The IISPH callback and limiter also warm-start the pressure solve by default across intermediate RK stages.
-Use `IISPHTimeStepCallback(project_at_step_end=true)` to evaluate RK stages with the non-pressure right-hand side and apply the IISPH pressure projection once at the end of each accepted step.
-Use `IISPHTimeStepCallback(pressure_projection=:strang)` for a symmetric splitting with pressure projections around each non-pressure RK step.
-Adjacent half projections are merged into full pressure projections at internal fixed-step boundaries.
-Use [`IISPHPressureAdaptiveTimeStepCallback`](@ref) after the IISPH time-step callback to adapt the next accepted step size from the pressure solver iteration count without rejecting already accepted steps.

 ## Usage

 After obtaining an `ODEProblem` from [`semidiscretize`](@ref), let us call it `ode`,